How do I prepare my device for sale?

 7. Select "Reinstall macOS".

-8. Follow the instructions until you reach the "Hello" screen.
+8. Follow the instructions until the "Hello" screen.

 b) Macs with Apple Silicon (M1–M6) or T2 chip (Intel 2018+) running macOS Ventura or later

-1. Open the Apple menu in the top left corner.
+1. Open the Apple menu at the top left.

 3. Go to General in the sidebar.